2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

 Thus, when well built, a Discord server can be a real asset to its community.
-In fact, many Bitcoiners already use Discord (and not Telegram) on a daily basis, and **allowing them to follow Telegram group conversations directly within the Discord server is a significant time saver**.
+Many Bitcoiners already use Discord (and not Telegram) daily, and **allowing them to follow Telegram group conversations directly within the Discord server is a significant time saver**.
 And vice versa.

 That is why an open-source bot called [TediCross](https://github.com/TediCross/TediCross) was developed.
-Its goal is simple: to automatically transfer messages from a Discord text channel to a Telegram group (or a topic in a Telegram super-group); and vice versa.
+Its goal is simple: to automatically transfer messages from a Discord text channel to a Telegram group (or a topic in a Telegram super-group) and vice versa.
 This can therefore be very interesting to set up.####

-However, it is important to note that its installation is not very easy, that **it requires continuous execution of a command prompt (CMD) on a computer for this bot to work**; but also, that sometimes there are errors.
-Fortunately, in this situation, simply restart it; and then everything returns to normal.
+However, it is essential to note that its installation is not straightforward, as it **requires continuous execution of a command prompt (CMD) on a computer for this bot to function**; additionally, errors may occur.
+Fortunately, in this situation, restart it, and then everything returns to normal.

-With the goal of saving you time, here is a tutorial on how to add a multifunctional bot to a Telegram group or super-group:
+To save you time, here is a tutorial on how to add a multifunctional bot to a Telegram group or super-group:

 :::video id=6a0283f6-6d6c-4e81-8b2f-644b33c52fe6:::